Sunzheini/AegisAI/prompt.md

   postgres_data:
   redis_data:`, so please dont make conflicts between the projects.

+Lastly the shared-lib has some dependencies, e.g. `import redis.asyncio as aioredis` but there i dont have venv or anything, when i install the shared-lib in each microservice there are no errors.

 Help me containerize all applications and dependencies, so I can later deploy on a cloud.